Exploring Diversity-based Active Learning for 3D Object Detection in Autonomous Driving: Discussion

 \subsection{Limitations}

 Our proposed method leverages the data collected from the GPS/IMU system to enforce diversity in spatial space.
 In practice, the quality of the collected data can be affected by device outages, especially for vehicles operating in dense urban areas.
 Some datasets, e.g. nuScenes, employed additional techniques, e.g. HD map, to guarantee accurate localization, but other datasets, e.g. KITTI, did not.
 The localization errors may affect the effectiveness of the proposed spatial diversity term.
 The proposed temporal diversity term and feature diversity term complement spatial diversity and help to alleviate this limitation.
+We also point out that the performance gap between methods considering different diversity terms seems marginal.
+Nevertheless, as the scale of dataset increases, the cost saved from selecting informative samples could be substantial.